Internships

 The aim of our programme is to provide students from underrepresented groups with a development opportunity to learn about our organisation through a paid internship.
 It gives students an opportunity to learn and build new skills whilst raising the profile of our organisation with younger people.
 An internship can help to raise awareness of the types of career opportunities in strategic NHS Organisations with the aim of attracting a diverse talent pool and enticing people into a longer-term career whilst creating a sense of belonging in our organisation.

-The only criteria are that the students are from an underrepresented group, are 16 years or older and are studying at a college or university when applying for the internship.
-Students can opt for a month-long internship during August 2024 or a one-year placement with the organisation.
-The longer-term placement can be part-time or full-time (37.5 hours a week) and will end in August 2025.
-All roles will be undertaken virtually or via a hybrid office and home working model.
+The only criteria are that the students are from an underrepresented group, are 16 years or older and are studying at university when applying for the internship.
+Students can opt for a short internship a minimum of two months from August 2025 or a one-year placement with the organisation.
+The longer-term placement can be part-time or full-time (37.5 hours a week) and will end in August 2026.
+All roles will be undertaken via a hybrid office and home working model.
 All Interns will be placed in one of our directorates, where they are supported by an identified lead known as a Placement Manager, and they will be offered peer support sessions and training sessions.

-Students will opt to be placed in one of our directorates and supported by an identified lead known as a placement manager and offered peer support sessions via action learning sets.
+Students will opt to be placed in one of our directorates.
 The individuals will be managed and mentored throughout the duration by the placement manager, who will support them in getting the most out of the opportunity.

 Placements will offer operational experience, working on delivering services, managing projects, stakeholder relationship management, and working in partnership with others.
 Placements will provide the experience for one or more of the following areas: project management, commercial awareness, financial management, change management or digital delivery.
 Our commitment is that we will appoint one individual per directorate as a minimum, and students are able to choose which of our directorates they would like to apply to.